Church of the Good Shepherd (Rosemont, Pennsylvania): War memorial

 The war memorial, created in 1942, honors parishioners who have served in the armed forces in and since World War II.
 It was installed at the urging of a parishioner, Lt.
 Gen. Milton Baker, who also established the nearby Valley Forge Military Academy and College.

 Crypt

 There is a columbarium and funerary chapel in the crypt of the church, along with a burial vault containing the remains of benefactor Harry Banks French and members of his family.

 Memorial Garden

 Adjacent to the church outside, there is a memorial garden for the interment of cremated remains.

 Music

 Choirs

-The Church of the Good Shepherd maintains two choirs in the Anglican choral tradition, a semi-professional choir of adults, and the Good Shepherd Choristers for children ages 7 and above.
-Since 2024 the Director of Music has been Robert McCormick.
+The Church of the Good Shepherd maintains two choirs in the Anglican choral tradition: a semi-professional choir of adults, and the Good Shepherd Choristers for children ages 7 and above.
+From 2024 to 2026, the Director of Music was Robert McCormick.

 Organ

 The organ at Good Shepherd is an Austin, Op.
-2613 (1977), with three manuals and 58 ranks of pipes.
+2613 (1977), with three manuals and 56 ranks of pipes along with 9 digital voices installed by Walker Technical Company.
 Revisions, nudging the organ in a more Romantic direction, were undertaken in 1988 after water damage to the organ chambers.